top of page

 HOW CAN I REDUCE THE PRICE?

-To lower expense, you could participate in integration sessions with an insurance-paneled therapist, or engage in various integration practices independently, like journaling about your experience, sharing with an open-minded listener, or joining an integration group.
+To lower expense, you could participate in integration sessions with an insurance-paneled therapist or engage in various integration practices independently, like journaling about your experience, sharing with an open-minded listener, or joining an integration group.

 You can also space out sessions on whatever timeline feels appropriate, or engage in fewer sessions overall.